tristeng/smartThings/readme.md

 	![Image device & New Device](https://github.com/sinopetechnologies/pictures_readme/blob/master/new_device.PNG)

-8. change type of your device with the driver's name and create Device
+8. Fill in the forms  and change type for "Sinope technologie Thermostat" to the end of the list

 	![Image change type](https://github.com/sinopetechnologies/pictures_readme/blob/master/type.PNG)

-9. Connect to your smartthing app
+9. Connect to your smartthing app's phone

-10. click on the Device you created in step 8
+10. Click on your Device create in step 8

-11. click on parameter
+11. Click on parameter

 	![Image parameter button](https://github.com/sinopetechnologies/pictures_readme/blob/master/apps_sinope.png)

-12. fill in the forms
+12. Fill in the forms

 	![Image forms](https://github.com/sinopetechnologies/pictures_readme/blob/master/forms.png)

+13. Click on "Done"